-- Remove Fill Syringe and capped needle from inner tray. - 2.
-Prepare the syringe by twisting the capped needle onto the syringe until secure.
-There will be a small gap between the syringe and the Yellow Needle Cap. - 3.
-Remove White Needle Cap and discard.
-Be careful to not untwist the needle as you remove the cap. - Pull the plunger to draw air equal to the amount of insulin you calculated in Step 2 into the syringe.
+- 1. Remove fill syringe and fill needle from inner tray. - Securely twist the fill needle onto the fill syringe.
+There will be a small gap between the fill syringe and fill needle.

+Remove protective needle cap and discard.
+Be careful to not untwist the fill needle as you remove the cap.

+4. Pull the plunger to draw air equal to the amount of insulin you calculated in Step 2 into the fill syringe.
 Fill the syringe with at least 100 units of air.
-Maximum capacity is 200 units. - 5.
+Maximum capacity is 200 units.

 Set the insulin vial upright on a flat surface and insert the needle tip into the vial.
 Push all the air into the vial.